Tabrizian/tabrizian.github.io/_talks/2019-03-25-savi-iron-paper.md

 location: "Toronto, Canada"
 ---

-It was a 20 minute presentation about the NSDI' 18 paper about the Iron paper.
+It was a 20 minute presentation about the NSDI '18 paper about the Iron paper.
 You can read more about the Iron paper in [here](https://www.usenix.org/conference/nsdi18/presentation/khalid).